saintmac/fetch-upload-s3/README.md

 fetch-upload-s3
 ===============

-Fetches an asset (picture for instance) from a remote URL and uploads it to Amazon S3
+Fetches an asset (picture for instance) from a remote URL (or a local file) and uploads it to Amazon S3.

 ## install